MarcinOrlowski/Fonty/README.md

 ========

  - Fast and lightweight
+ - No odd dependencies
  - Simple API
- - Supports the following UI elements and its subclasses:
+ - Supports the following UI elements and all subclasses:
    * TextInputLayout (see [notes](#textinputlayout) below!)
-   * Navigation Drawer
+   * Navigation Drawer (including drawer's header view)
    * Toolbar
-   * TextView
+   * TextView (incl.
+Checkbox, EditText, CheckedTextView, Chronometer, DigitalClock, TextClock...)
-   * EditText
-   * Button
+   * Button (incl.
+Switch, RadioButton, CompoundButton, ...)
  - Can be used in libraries